mattcorr-lhl/Causes-of-Death-Tableau-Analysis/README.md

 ## Results

 I decided to go with option #2, choosing the [Cause of Death dataset](https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data) from Kaggle.
-When I started poking around the data Immediately noticed that I would need to bring in population data as trying to perform any analysis with India or China included blew the graphs out of proportion.
+When I started poking around the data Immediately noticed that I would need to bring in population data as trying to perform any analysis with India or China included blew the graphs out of proportion (due to their enourmous population).
 Once I had gathered the population data and performed the `number of deaths/population` calculation the visuals became much more insightful.
 I ended up utilizing the map visual heavily because of the geographical nature of the data, however I also took advantage of heatmaps, segmented bar graphs, scatter plots and line chats with forecasting.

 I found that the use of categorizing causes of death was a useful technique that let me hone in on various trends, here are some general patterns I found: